Analyzing Delphax Technologies (OTCMKTS:DLPX) & voxeljet (NASDAQ:VJET)

 |3.00

-This table compares Delphax Technologies and voxeljet’s revenue, earnings per share and valuation.
+This table compares Delphax Technologies and voxeljet’s top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue